BAE Systems plc (BAESY) Stock Analysis — Price Target, Strong Buy Rating & DCF Valuation (2026)

 Is BAESY a buy, hold, or sell?

-BAESY carries a valuation grade of Buy.
-The trailing P/E of 31.3 sits 42% above the Industrials sector median of 22.0x — a premium that demands sustained earnings delivery.
-Our discounted cash flow model produces an intrinsic range of $114–$163 — implying a +23% margin of safety at the current price of $112.65.
+BAESY carries a valuation grade of Strong Buy.
+The trailing P/E of 26.8 sits 22% above the Industrials sector median of 22.0x — a premium that demands sustained earnings delivery.
+Our discounted cash flow model produces an intrinsic range of $111–$157 — implying a +36% margin of safety at the current price of $98.54.
 The width of the DCF range reflects genuine uncertainty in the terminal growth rate assumption: the correct framework is a probability-weighted distribution over scenarios, not a single point estimate.
+See the DCF valuation framework for full methodology.

 Analyst estimate revisions are trending upward.